layadang/monopoly-board-game/README.md

 ### Feature Extraction
 The key features to track for each turn of the game include:
-- Dice roll (out of 12)
+- Current auction design
-- Player's wealth
+- Players' wealth
 - Number of properties owned
 - Rent paid
 - Auction results (winning bids and price)